 The technology NeuralCam uses is not unique.
 Like other popular smartphone brands, NeuralCam shoots 8 to 12 frames of different resolutions and exposure.
 Next, the app uses an alignment algorithm to merge high-quality frames.
 This process removes handshakes to occur while capturing photos.

 To bring the best results, machine learning does the remaining process of brightening the picture.
-This machine learning also removes or reduces noise and sharpens the photo with quality improving algorithms.
+This machine learning also removes or reduces noise and sharpens the photo with quality improvement algorithms.

 It is effortless to shoot photos on NeuralCam.
 The simple user interface welcomes you with three primary tabs: Auto Focus, Mid-Range, and Manual.
 The processing of images takes time according to your device type.
 Once you capture an image, you may swipe down on the photo to go back to the camera view.
 You can take beautiful night photos, night selfies without flash, and macros in low light settings with the help of NeuralCam.